-Walk-in closets: Our first house off base had a walk-in closet in the Master bedroom, with plenty of room for both our clothes.
+Walk-in closets: Our first house OFF base had a walk-in closet in the Master bedroom, with plenty of room for both our clothes.
 There was also a walk-in pantry in the kitchen.
-Our current base housing has… 1 tiny closet in the bedroom that barely fits all his uniforms.
+Our current base housing has… one tiny closet in the bedroom that barely fits all his uniforms.

 Fireplace: A fireplace is either a nice focal point in historic homes, or a beautiful luxury in modern homes.
 It is not something you will find in base housing.
 So, you will have to get creative in hanging the Christmas stockings.

 Built-in storage: It would be amazing if base housing ever included bookshelves or built-in cabinets.
-Then we wouldn’t need to drag our own 5 bookshelves and 3 wall-mounted shelves to each duty station.
+Then we wouldn’t need to drag our own five bookshelves and three wall-mounted shelves to each duty station.
 But alas, no. Base housing is BYOB: Bring Your Own Bookshelves.Base housing is BYOB: Bring Your Own Bookshelves.
 Click To Tweet

-2-car garages: Some newer homes on base do have large garages.
-But older base housing was built after WWII, when families only owned 1 car.
-So the garages in our base housing neighborhood barely fit 1 modern car.
+Two-car garages: Some newer homes on base do have large garages.
+But older base housing was built after WWII, when families only owned one car.
+So the garages in our base housing neighborhood barely fit one modern car.
 Instead, they are used as much-needed storage space.
 Because where else are you going to store all that military gear?